-Identifying where refugee households are residing in the host community has been a challenge since the onset of the crisis 10, with limited information on where families reside outside of Refugee Accommodation Centres.
-Therefore, a purposive sampling approach combined with a snowballing approach is required in order to engage refugee households in private accommodation, which has been an effective sampling approach in a recent comparable assessment.11 To identify the initial respondents from which to begin the snowballing process, local authorities in each location will be consulted to identify locations such as cash registration centres and distribution points where it would be appropriate to request a face-to-face survey or to schedule a more appropriate time and place.
+Identifying where refugee households are residing in the host community has been a challenge since the onset of the crisis19, with limited information on where families reside outside of Refugee Accommodation Centres.
+Therefore, a purposive sampling approach combined with a snowballing approach is required to engage refugee households in private accommodation, which was an effective sampling approach in a recent comparable assessment20 and proved to be effective during the first round of the assessment.
+To identify the initial respondents from which to begin the snowballing process, local authorities in each location will be consulted to identify locations such as cash registration centres and distribution points where it would be appropriate to request a face-to-face survey or to schedule a more appropriate time and place.
+This method as well as support from relevant organisations working with persons with mobility disabilities in each location will be used to identify refugee tenant households with members with mobility disabilities.